 Instrument images from the UI

-Create runtime policies and then assign a policy to an instrumented image.
+Create policies, and assign a policy to an instrumented image.
 You’ll also want to set the policy enforcement level (determines whether policy rules are enforced) and select the log mode (determines which policy hits get logged).

 Set policy enforcement